For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Tournament Trends & Key Factors.

-Analysing the final stats of the last 6 winners here on this track gives us a little more insight into the task at hand:
+Analysing the final stats of the last 5 events held here on this track gives us a little more insight into the task at hand:

 My team for the week is as follows:

 The performance of Tommy Fleetwood got the golfing world buzzing at Shinnecock Hills on Sunday and the pride of Southport tees it up here just a few days after that effort as he looks to grab something of a consolation prize for what was ultimately a runner-up finish behind the unflappable Brooks Koepka.
 Tommy is quite rightly the bookies favourite at a best-priced 8/1 - and as short as 5/1 in places - and with a 6th place finish in this event (in Munich) 12 months ago immediately after finishing 4th at Erin Hills, there's plenty of reason to think that he'll be in the mix here this week despite course form of MC/33/MC.
 With a short single-figure price on offer though it's a win-only bet in my view and for me it would need a fast start for the 27 year-old to retain his focus and interest this week which is by no means assured.
 Should he start slowly - and with a fairly stiff breeze forecast for the first couple of days there's no guarantee he'll fly out of the blocks - then I wouldn't be remotely surprised to see him drift away and miss the weekend.
 Of course he could pick up where he left off on Sunday and ultimately lap this field, however I won't be backing that eventuality at the price on offer and if he does win then good luck to him.